-On September 16, Philanthropy Network Greater Philadelphia, ImpactPHL and Mission Investors Exchanged convened foundations, advisors, and partners to explore how mission-aligned investing can take deeper root in our region.
+On September 16th, Philanthropy Network Greater Philadelphia, ImpactPHL and Mission Investors Exchange convened foundations, advisors, and partners to explore how mission-aligned investing can take deeper root in our region.
 The conversation underscored that this work is both urgent and achievable when done collectively.

-The program opened with national perspective from Mission Investors Exchange, which described how foundations across the country are shifting more of their assets—not only their grant dollars—toward mission.
-What emerged was a picture of philanthropy evolving: moving from a narrow focus on annual giving to a broader approach that treats endowments, investments, and influence as levers for social impact.
+The event opened with a national perspective from Mission Investors Exchange, which described how foundations across the country are shifting more of their assets—not only their grant dollars—toward mission.
+What emerged was a picture of philanthropy evolving: moving from a narrow focus on annual giving to a holistic approach that treats endowment resources and influence as levers for social impact.

-These numbers reflect more than transactions—they represent cultural shifts.
-As several speakers emphasized, mission-aligned investing is not just technical; it requires boards and staff to evolve together, building the trust, transparency, and shared commitment needed to move capital differently.
+These commitments and investments represent cultural shifts.
+As several speakers emphasized, mission-aligned investing work requires boards and staff to evolve together, building trust, transparency, and shared commitment to move capital differently.

 Spotlight Stories: Foundations Leading the Way